meeecoh/ray-virus/README.md

 TODO:

-1. Refactor websocket client to use event loop
-2. Create multiple window types
+- Create multiple window types
-3. Register multiple window types
+- Register multiple window types
+- randomize window popup position
+- open popups on the monitor mouse is currently in

+- connect config window with config class
+    - use config values when window loaded
+    - add a save button to save changes

+- connect system icon with config class
+    - use config values when icon loaded
+    - hook in with websocket disconnected/connected/connecting

+- websocket
+    - update status with disconnected/connected/connecting
+    - hook in the status to config window and icon

 manager class
 - registers windows